Ecogenomics/GTDBTk/README.md

 * closest_placement_af: Indicates the AF between the query and above reference genome.
 * classification_method:	Indicates the rule used to classify the genome.
 This field will be one of: i) ANI/Placement, indicating a species assignment was made based on both the calculate ANI and placement of the genome in the reference tree; ii) taxonomic classification fully defined by topology, indicating that the classification could be determine based solely on the genome's position in the reference tree; or iii) taxonomic novelty determined using RED, indicating that the relative evolutionary divergence (RED) and placement of the genome in the reference tree were used to determine the classification.
 * note: Provides additional information regarding the classification of the genome.
 Currently this field is only filled out when a species determination must be made and indicates that the placement of the genome and closest reference according to ANI are either the same (congruent) or different (incongruent).
 The GTDB-Tk will leave the species field empty (i.e., s__) when the two methods are incongruent.
-* other_related_references: Lists the top 100 closest reference genomes with an ANI >= 95% when (and only when) ANI must be calculated to determine the species assignment of a genome.
+* other_related_references: Lists the top 100 closest reference genomes.

 ## De novo workflow